Undergraduate student opportunities

 These three components make up the final grade for the placement, worth around 25% of the year, which counts towards the final degree result.
 The words ’with Professional Experience’ are added to the degree title.

-Placement opportunities are available worldwide at one of our exchange-partner universities, or industry.
-Funding support is available via the Erasmus scheme.
+Placement opportunities are available worldwide in industry.
+Funding support for European placements is available via the Erasmus scheme.
 Placements are taken between April and June and replace the laboratory classes that the students at Warwick take during the summer term.
-If you choose this option, you must write a 5000-word project report during your placement; your performance will also be assessed by your supervisor at the host institution.
+If you choose this option, you must write a 5000-word project report during your placement; your performance will also be assessed by your industrial supervisor.
 These two components make up the final grade for the placement, worth 25% of the year, which counts towards the final degree result.

 12 month industrial placement with integrated distance learning (MChem only)